ceciliaaanilsson/L3---Multiplayer-app/Multiplayer_Module/README.md

 - Players can move around the game world using the keyboard (W, A, S, D).
 - Utilizes WebSockets for fast communication between the client and server.

+## Important
+The classes in this module are designed to be extended, allowing users to add more functionality to the game beyond basic movement.
+Users can customize and expand the game by designing their own game characters and incorporating additional gameplay mechanics.

 ## Dependencies